 Behavioral science is grounded in a nuanced understanding of how humans make decisions and take action.
 Machine learning tools help us expand our toolkit for uncovering the trends that influence human behavior and for generating insights into how to dig deeper.

 What does that look like?
 We've used our machine learning capabilities across the following portfolios at ideas42:

-Partnership with the City of NY to improve policies, programs, & services
+Partnership with New York City to improve policies, programs, & services